Skip to main content

 1. Tracking data for the sake of tracking and using more resources than the actual project would have taken.

-Collection V. Chaos
+Collection vs. Chaos

-THE TRAP: Collecting information and siloing it into various spreadsheets, data sets, survey results, grant reports, or the institutional memory and experiences of program staff becomes an unsustainable way to track success or impact.
+• THE TRAP: Collecting information and siloing it into various spreadsheets, data sets, survey results, grant reports, or the institutional memory and experiences of program staff becomes an unsustainable way to track success or impact.
 Not to mention the additional resource capacity it takes.

-Looking for your peers’ favored collection methods?
+Learn about your peers’ favored collection methods?

-Big Data V. Useful Data
+Big Data vs. Useful Data

-THE TRAP: Asking too many of the wrong questions to obtain as much data as possible.
+• THE TRAP: Asking too many of the wrong questions to obtain as much data as possible.

-THE SOLUTION: Determine what is useful to your organization and its stakeholders.
+• THE SOLUTION: Determine what is useful to your organization and its stakeholders.
 Understand your resources, how you will use the data, and what you want to accomplish before spending time and resources collecting the data.
 Spend time thinking about why you need the information you are collecting and what you will do with it prior to collecting it.
 Then, turn what you have collected into useful information.
-This can help you iterate and improve on your process.
+This can help you iterate and improve your process.

-Capsizing your Capacity V. Capping Capacity
+Capsizing Your Capacity vs. Capping Capacity

-THE TRAP: Overcommitting to the amount of data that can be tracked and collected with limited resources: skilled staff, technology, and time.
+• THE TRAP: Overcommitting to the amount of data that can be tracked and collected with limited resources: skilled staff, technology, and time.

-And don’t forget, data collection is all about learning... welcome surprises and stay open-minded about results!
+And don’t forget, data collection is all about learning—welcome surprises and stay open-minded about results!

 About the Author